Abstract independence relations in neostability theory

-To finish this section, let us note that there is a close relation between \thref{symmetry-characterisation} and \cite[Theorem 3.12]{mutchnik2024conant}.
-Indeed, let us note the following: \begin{lemma} \thlabel{left-transitivity-using-generalised-freedom} Suppose $\ind$ satisfies full existence, stationarity, and the generalised freedom axiom.
+Conversely, if $T$ is simple, then $\find = \istind$-Kim-independence is symmetric, and therefore by \thref{symmetry-characterisation} $\istind$-Kim-independence satisfies GUWP w.r.t. $\istind$. \end{proof} Another application of our result provides an abstract, purely semantic proof of one of the implications of \cite[Theorem 3.12]{mutchnik2024conant}, without the need to use the technical tree machinery of the original proof.
+Let us recall from \cite[Definition 3.3]{mutchnik2024conant} that $\ind$ satisfies the \textbf{generalised freedom axiom} if, whenever $M \prec N \models T$ and there is an $N$-indiscernible $\ind$-Morley sequence over $M$ starting at $a$, then every $\ind$-Morley over $N$ starting at $a$ is also $\ind$-Morley over $M$. \begin{lemma} \thlabel{stat-and-ind-kim-forking} Suppose $\ind$ satisfies full existence, monotonicity, and stationarity over models.
+Then $\ind$-Kim-forking and $\ind$-Kim-dividing coincide. \end{lemma} \begin{proof} This is \cite[Proposition 3.10]{mutchnik2024conant}.
+Within our framework, this result can be obtained from two facts: (i) given our assumptions, $\ind$ also satisfies left and right extension, which means that (ii) by \thref{univ-kim-forking-iff-univ-kim-dividing}, $\ind$-Conant-forking and $\ind$-Conant-dividing coincide.
+Since stationarity implies that $\ind$-Kim-independence and $\ind$-Conant-independence agree, the result follows. \end{proof} \begin{lemma} \thlabel{left-transitivity-using-generalised-freedom} Suppose $\ind$ satisfies full existence, monotonicity, stationarity over models, and the generalised freedom axiom.
 Then $\ind$-Kim-independence satisfies left transitivity. \end{lemma} \begin{proof} Suppose that $M \prec N$ are models of $T$, $N$ is $\ind$-Kim-independent from $a$ over $M$, and $b$ is Kim-independent from $a$ over $N$.
-In particular, by \thref{ind-kim-dividing-characterisation} and full existence for $\ind$, there exists an $N$-indiscernible $\ind$-Morley sequence over $M$ starting at $a$.
+In particular, by full existence and monotonicity for $\ind$, there exists an $N$-indiscernible $\ind$-Morley sequence over $M$ starting at $a$.
 Similarly, there exists an $Nb$-indiscernible $\ind$-Morley sequence $I$ over $N$ starting at $a$.
 In particular, by the generalised freedom axiom, $I$ is also $\ind$-Morley over $M$, and since it is $Nb$-indiscernible, it is also $Mb$-indiscernible.